ConnectedLib/course-in-a-box/modules/community-centered/_posts/2002-03-01-talking-with-community.md

 One powerful way to gather data about your community is to have conversations with those who live and work there.
 You may start by connecting to people that you identified in the community mapping process and that also connect to the questions you would like to have answered through your data gathering process.
 The goal of talking with those who live and work in the community is to have your questions answered.
 What you talk about should be focused on what you want to learn, not what you want people to know.  conversations may be

-## Getting Started with Community-Centered Conversations
+## Getting started with community-centered conversations

 It may be difficult for you to engage in the conversations that are described here.
 The tips below should help you get started: